Rangers vs Mariners: Starting Lineups, Injury Report

 10-Day Injured List

 - John King (left shoulder inflammation): King threw one inning of relief in a rehab assignment with Triple-A Round Rock on Tuesday and threw again on Friday night.
-He is expected to return to the team by the first game of this week's three-game series with the Seattle Mariners on Tuesday.
+However, he is still experiencing soreness.
+The Rangers are further evaluating King's status before making any decisions to activate him from the IL.

 - Eli White (right elbow strain): White's elbow was described as a flexor strain by Chris Woodward on Saturday, and said the club is in a "wait and see" mode for a couple of weeks before deciding what the best plan is for his rehab.
 With the short amount of time left in the season, time is running out for White to make a case for playing time next year.